Jul 5, 2022

 The future of omnichannel depends on personalization.
 A report by Gladly states that 79% of clients prefer tailored customer service more than targeted marketing.

 Simply because, if you treat your customers like statistics and numbers, they won’t feel valued, and they won’t appreciate your company.

 The top three details that customers want companies to know about them are listed in Gladly's 2020 CX Report as follows:

-What those customers are?
+What are those customers?

-What have them talked about?
+What have they talked about?

 What did they buy?